MicrosoftDocs/sql-docs/docs/relational-databases/databases/manage-metadata-when-making-a-database-available-on-another-server.md

  For more information about this feature, see [Credentials &#40;Database Engine&#41;](../../relational-databases/security/authentication-access/credentials-database-engine.md).

+> [!NOTE]
-> **NOTE:** [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent Proxy accounts use credentials.
+> [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent Proxy accounts use credentials.
 To learn the credential ID of a proxy account, use the [sysproxies](../../relational-databases/system-tables/dbo-sysproxies-transact-sql.md) system table.

 ##  <a name="cross_database_queries"></a> Cross-Database Queries